top of page

 Isabelle Croissant

-Isabelle works at HOME, Manchester’s new international multi arts venue.
+Isabelle is a programmer at the Oscar & Bafta qualifying Manchester Animation Festival.
+She previously worked at HOME, Manchester’s international multi arts venue.
 She programmes and produces events and schemes that aim to showcase and develop creative talents and forge connection between practitioners in all creative sectors.
-She manages Filmed Up, HOME’s regular regional short film night and was the co-director of exposures UK student Film Festival, which ran for 18 years at Cornerhouse.

 Jon Turner